 As a condition of our engagement, IMB has indemnified PwC Securities and PwC against any claims, cost damages or expenses that may result from any third party claims arising out of or in relation to the provision of services to IMB or the use or circulation of this Report.

-This report is to be read in conjunction with the attached Financial Services Guide.
+This Report is to be read in conjunction with the attached Financial Services Guide.

-3. Characteristics of the IMB buybacks
+3. The share buybacks

 IMB has completed three buybacks of ordinary shares in September 2012, November 2013 and March 2015.